emma-ozanich/emma-ozanich.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a scientist specializing in statistics and signal processing.
-As a researcher, I developed data-driven machine learning models to better localize and characterize sound sources.
-Since working in industry, I've used a variety of data analysis techniques in R and Python to interpret the impacts of underwater construction sound on marine wildlife.
+I'm a scientist who uses statistics and signal processing to answer acoustics questions.
+My research used data-driven machine learning models to localize and characterize sound sources, and since working in industry, I use data analysis in R and Python to interpret the impacts of underwater construction sound on marine wildlife.
-I really love data-driven epiphanies (those a-ha trends you never expected!) and I'm currently using freeCodeCamp to learn about PostgresSQL and revisit my machine learning background.
+I really love data-driven epiphanies and I'm currently using freeCodeCamp to learn about PostgresSQL and machine learning.

-Outside of work, I'm a passionate runner - on the road and trails - and a proud cat owner and past foster-parent.
-And whether I'm running while budgeting or just automating my workflow, I love finding more efficient ways of getting things done!
+For fun I'm a runner - on the road and trails - and proud cat owner.
+Whether running while budgeting or automating my workflow, I love finding more efficient ways of getting things done!